 Prepare the filters for installation.
 Remove the packaging and fill the new filters with tap water.
 This step helps minimize air from entering the system.

 Insert new filters; press them up and turn ½ turn clockwise.
 Be sure to pay attention to the color indicated on your filters and only replace like colors with new colored filter.
 For example, replace the orange filter with another orange filter only!

 DO NOT REMOVE THE CENTER MEMBRANE!!!

-*Note: filters should be secure, if not repeat step 6.
+*Note: filters should be secure in the reverse osmosis system, if not repeat step 6.

 Slowly turn water back on at inlet supply line and at storage tank.